franknmungai/react-hackathon/docs/12-socket.io-client.md

 };
 ```

-That's all we need to connect and communicate between two players through a web-server.
+That's all we need to connect and communicate between two players through a web server.
 Find the code snippet for the `Game` component in [this gist](https://gist.github.com/franknmungai/9f0906536381a10db9ee4ff6bbb7e44e).

 The code for the project upto this section can be found in [this branch](https://github.com/franknmungai/live-chess/tree/10-socket-io-client)

 To test this out, make sure the server is running on `localhost:5000` and open the react app in two different tabs or windows.

-Open the browser console `Ctrl+Shift+i` and see the logs, should be something like this.
+Open the browser console `Ctrl+Shift+i` and check out the logs.
 These are from the events we receive.
+They should be something like this.

 ```
 {color: "w"}